Deniuvo/About-me/README.md

 **Scientific works**

-Published 15+ research papers in peer-reviewed journals (including Web of Science, VAK, and Russian science journals) on topics such as:
+Published 15+ research papers in peer-reviewed journals (including Web of Science, Higher Attestation Commission (VAK) journal, and RSCI-indexed Russian academic journal) on topics such as:
-1. Artificial intelligence and neural network design
+1. Responsive Web Design 2.0: AI, AR, and Future Interface Technologies
-2. Human-computer interaction and UX research
+2. Integrated Digital Strategy: When to Prioritize SEO Over Paid Campaigns
-3. Data-driven web development frameworks
+3. Advanced AI Prompting for Technical SEO and Content Optimization

 ------------------------------------